Upper Main Street Clothesline

 About This Piece

 In a historical consideration, US Hwy.
-40 is a clothesline connection of commerce, culture, events, townships and people.
-US Highway 40 meant that Denver continued to grow as a major corridor from East to West.
-It ensured Denver the benefit of being a major crossroad.
-The history of a “moving culture” filled with automobiles, bikes, pedestrians and businesses.
-In a short lifetime, the tide of business, gentrification and redevelopment ebbs and flows like the roadway’s daily traffic jams.
+40 (Colfax Avenue) is a clothesline connecting commerce, culture, events, townships and people.
+The construction of US Highway 40 meant that Denver continued to grow as the highway became a major corridor from east to west.
+It ensured that Denver would have the benefit of being a major crossroad.
+Colfax Avenue is an epicenter of a “moving culture” filled with automobiles, bikes, pedestrians and businesses.
+In its lifetime, the tide of business, gentrification and redevelopment has ebbed and flowed like the roadway’s daily traffic jams.

-The visual considerations of the“drive-by” and pedestrian thoroughfare, the sculpture must be simple in nature, but generate a bold statement.
-The background of Evergreen trees creates a strong canvas.
-The neighborhood culture that is dramatically shifting with renewed energy.
+As Colfax Avenue is a major vehicular and pedestrian thoroughfare, the sculpture was designed to be simple in nature, while still generating a bold statement.
+The background of evergreen trees created a strong canvas to a piece which calls to mind the neighborhood culture that is dramatically shifting with renewed energy.
 The sculpture dances in a whimsical fashion.
-Discs moving in different directions, at different speeds reflects the daily engagement of light, sound and people, going places, doing things – having a good time on Colfax Avenue.
+Discs moving in different directions, at different speeds reflect the daily engagement of light, sound and people, going places, doing things – having a good time on Colfax Avenue.